playframework/playframework/documentation/manual/gettingStarted/PlayConsole.md

 (Server started, use Ctrl+D to stop and go back to the console...)
 ```

 The application starts directly.
-When you quit the server using `Ctrl+D`, you will come back to your OS prompt.
+When you quit the server using `Ctrl+D` or `Enter`, you will come back to your OS prompt.
 Of course, the **triggered execution** is available here as well:

 ```bash
 $ sbt ~run